KonstantinaPsarrou/Zoo-Flutter-App/README.md

 ## Details

 A Flutter App that  displays a list of animals with their name, age, weight and an image.
-When the user taps on a animal in the list, the app displays its details (species, name, age, weight, description) in another screen.
+When the user taps on an animal in the list, the app displays its details (species, name, age, weight, description) in another screen.
 Users can also mark/unmark their favorite animal by tapping on the heart next to it in the list.

 ## How to run the app